Jan-Kerschbaum/Parec/README.md

 ***
 ## 📝 Contributions <a name="contributions"></a>

-Jan Kerschbaum was primarily involved in developing the frontend and backend of the Parec project, while Dilara Auykurth was responsible for setting up a Docker configuration for the project.
+Jan Kerschbaum was primarily involved in developing the frontend and backend of the Parec project, while Dilara Auykurth was responsible for setting up a Docker configuration.
 Sandra Friebolin was in charge of data pre-processing and managing the Elasticsearch database, while Annalena Frey focused on testing.
 Additionally, all team members shared responsibilities for documentation of the project.